hhsandoval/hhsandoval.github.io/index.md

 ### <span style="color: maroon"> Work in Progress </span>

-1.  <span style="color: navy"> **Determinants of solar panel adoption in small and medium-sized commercial and service firms: Evidence from Aguascalientes, Mexico** </span>
+1.  <span style="color: navy"> **Determinants of Solar Panel Adoption in Small- and Medium-Sized Commercial and Service Firms: Evidence from Aguascalientes, Mexico** </span>
    with Pedro Hancevic and Edgar Hernández-Ortiz

 2.  <span style="color: navy"> **Undercoverage and Partial Identification in Telephone Surveys with an Application to Consumer Confidence** </span>